pdziok/env-rewrite/README.md

 export REWRITE_ENV=ELASTICSEARCH_URL:FOUNDELASTICSEARCH_URL
 ```

-Inside your application before rewrite envs before using any of them (preferably in the begging of the entrypoint)
+Inside your application rewrite envs before using any of them (preferably in the beginning of the entrypoint)

 ```javascript
 require('env-rewrite').rewrite()